Scholar · Teacher · Writer

 Basic Writing Theory

-Examining pedagogical frameworks and innovation to build rigorous academic spaces for developmental writers[cite: 2].
+Examining pedagogical frameworks and innovation to build rigorous academic spaces for developmental writers.

 02